-Rule 415 - Odors from Rendering Facilities was adopted by South Coast AQMD in November 2017 to reduce odors from rendering facilities.
-The rule requires emission controls, best management practices, and signs posted at the facility that provide contact information to the public for odor complaints.
+Rule 410 - Odors from Transfer Stations and Material Recovery Systems7 was adopted by the South Coast AQMD in 2006 to reduce odors from certain municipal solid waste transfer stations and material recovery facilities.
+The rule requires best odor management practices and requirements.